Valuing Professional Practices

 - Value of intellectual property, processes, key personnel

-Contact my office to arrange a free consultation to discuss your concerns about division of assets and the appropriate valuation of a professional practice, subject to characterization as marital or separate property in your divorce.
+Contact my office to arrange a consultation to discuss your concerns about division of assets and the appropriate valuation of a professional practice, subject to characterization as marital or separate property in your divorce.